-With our farmer’s market starting to fill with Missouri peaches, I wanted to do something simple and easy with my latest haul.
-I’ve been on a kick with roasting fruit this summer and was reminded of a teff-crusted ice recipe I had seen in the Sweet Goodness cookbook.
+With our farmer's market starting to fill with Missouri peaches, I wanted to do something simple and easy with my latest haul.
+Just like this peach crumble, I've been on a kick roasting fruit this summer.

 Make a Salted Plains recipe?
 I’d love to see!
 Tag your creations on Instagram with #saltedplains!